 Translation;

-Wake up, Romanian, from the sleep of death
+Awake, Romanian, from the sleep of death

-In which barbarian tyrants calm you
+In which barbarian tyrants lulled you

-That Roman blood still flows in these hands
+That in these hands Roman blood still flows

 a victor in battle, a name like Trajan!